sscdelft/sscdelft.github.io/social.md

 navigation: 60
 ---

-Informal meetings are also an important part of the SIAM student chapters.
-During these meetings, members can know each other and meet people from other departments.
+Informal meetings play an important part in the SIAM student chapters as they are acessible for any member.
+During these meetings, members get to know each other and they have the opportunity to meet people from other departments.
 Social events such as M=O(V+I^E) Night, Summer BBQ and other activities are organized regularly every year.

 M=O(V+I^E) Night
 ===